oceanprotocol/docs/discover/faq.md

 <summary>What about the price fluctuation of Ocean?</summary>

 Price fluctuation is mitigated through the use of the Ocean backed stable coin H2O.
+(again, this question is irrelevant and i think we should not highlight or mention price related questions in the faq page or wherever in the docs)
 </details>

 <details>